apwide/apwide-jenkins-shared-lib/README.md

 ## More Examples

-Just pick one of the example that fit your needs or you can just follow the example one by one.
+Just pick one of the examples.
 They start from the easiest one to the most advanced use cases.

 ### Environment Monitoring
-* [Single environment](./examples/monitoring/single-environment): discover how to monitor one single environments
+* [Single environment](./examples/monitoring/single-environment): monitor one single environment
-* [Custom check logic](./examples/monitoring/custom-check) : an example on how you can apply your own complex logic to check the sanity of an environment
+* [Custom check logic](./examples/monitoring/custom-check) : implement a custom logic to check the status of an environment
-* [Single application](./examples/monitoring/single-application): learn how to monitor the different environments related to an application
+* [Single application](./examples/monitoring/single-application):  monitor all environments of an application
-* [Multiple applications](./examples/monitoring/multi-application): scale your monitoring to multiple applications
+* [Multiple applications](./examples/monitoring/multi-application): monitor environments of several applications
-* [Advanced selection of environments](./examples/monitoring/criteria-selection): see how you can fine-tune the way you select environments that needs monitoring
+* [Advanced selection of environments](./examples/monitoring/criteria-selection): monitor a custom set of environments using search criteria

 ### Deployment tracking
-* [Deployment workflow](./examples/deployment/simple-build-deploy): how keep track of ongoing deployments and have a global view of which version is available where
+* [Deployment workflow](./examples/deployment/simple-build-deploy): push build and deployment information to Jira and Apwide Golive

-### Self-Service provisioning
+### Self-Service Environments
-* [Environment provisioning](./examples/self-service/): how your stakeholders could provision environment by themselves directly from Apwide Golive
+* [Environment self-service](./examples/self-service/): users can trigger the creation of new environments and deployments from Jira

 ## Predefined Global Variables
-To avoid duplication in your pipelines, Jenkins global variables can be set at different level to configure the Jenkins Shared Lib:
+To avoid duplication in your pipelines, Jenkins global variables can be set and overriden at different levels.

 Here are the available predefined global variables:
 * **APW_JIRA_BASE_URL** : Jira base url. (e.g. http://localhost:8080 or if you use a context http://localhost:2990/jira).
 Replace **jiraBaseUrl** parameter.
 * **APW_JIRA_CREDENTIALS_ID** : Id of the Jenkins credentials use to to call Jira Rest API.
 Replace **jiraCredentialsId** parameter.
 If not provided the shared library will look for the credentials id 'jira-credentials'
-* **APW_JIRA_PROJECT** : id of key of a given jira project that will be used when talking to jira API at project level.
+* **APW_JIRA_PROJECT** : id of key of a given jira project that will be used by steps using a Jira project (ex: creation of Jira versions)
 * **APW_APPLICATION** : Environment application name used in Apwide Golive (e.g. 'eCommerce').
 Replace **application** parameter.
 * **APW_CATEGORY** : Environment category name used in Apwide Golive (e.g. 'Dev', 'Demo', 'Staging'...).
 Replace **category** parameter
-* **APW_UNAVAILABLE_STATUS** : Status name when environment is detected as not available during check environment status.
+* **APW_UNAVAILABLE_STATUS** : Status name when environment is considered as not available by enmvironment status check.
 Replace **unavailableStatus** parameter
-* **APW_AVAILABLE_STATUS** : Status name when environment is detcted as available during check environment status.
+* **APW_AVAILABLE_STATUS** : Status name when environment is considered as available by environment check status.
 Replace **availableStatus** parameter
 * **APW_ENVIRONMENT_ID** : Id of the Apwide Golive Environment (used when updating environment details, attributes).
 Replace **environmentId** parameter

-Most of the steps provided by the shared library are using these variables, but for each of the step, you can define inline property such as:
-With inline property
+You can override the global variables using inline properties at step level:
 ```groovy
 def project = apwCallJira(
     jiraBaseUrl: 'http://localhost:2990/jira',